100 Envelope Challenge: How to Save $5,050 in Less Than a Year

 What is the 100 Envelope Challenge?

-How to Do The 100 Envelope Challenge
+How to Do The 100-Envelope Challenge

 100 Envelope Challenge Envelopes Numbered

-Is the 100 envelope challenge doable?
+Is the 100 envelope challenge realistic?

 If saving this much money in such a short amount of time is not feasible for you, you can adjust the time frame and customize the 100-envelope challenge to fit your unique financial situation.